xfacta/Automotive-LCD-Speedo-for-Arduino/README.md

 - AT Mega2560 and 3.5" 320x480 LCD display
 - Speedometer and Trip meter with ParkBrake warning
-- Large text with km travelled
+- Large text with odometer and tripmeter
 - Bar style graphical meter
 - Normal direction of bar to pair with tachometer
 - Dim display on "lights" input